geoffreyhale/react-firebase-game/README.md

 ### Tier 2 (user convenience etc)

+- reactions on posts
+- replies to posts
 - keep user logged in on refresh
 - fix use of user in subcomponents without passing
 - fix crash after log out